Edinburgh Innovation Hub, Innovation Park & land around QMU

-Food and Drink Innovation Hub
+Edinburgh Innovation Hub

 Transport and travel

 The wider area ( of 116.5 hectares) was granted outline planning permission in March 2019, including the delivery of a grade-separated junction providing easier access to and from the Musselburgh bypass, the creation of pedestrian and cycle routes, including the council’s Segregated Active Travel Corridor, the delivery of 1500 homes, a primary school, business space, community facilities, public parks and playing fields.
 The new junction was officially opened in June 2023.